OpenRailAssociation/osrd-website/content/docs/guides/contribute/contribute-code/share-changes.en.md

      The intent is to efficiently collaborate towards a solution we all agree on.
    - Once all discussions are resolved, a maintainer integrates the change.

+> The best case is to avoid large PR and split it in multiple PR[^1]:
+> - ease the reviewing process and might accelerate it (easier to find an hour to review than half a day)
+> - is more agile, you will get feedback on the early iteration before proposing the next series of modifications,
+> - keep the git history cleaner (in case of a `git bisect` looking for a regression for example).
+>
+> In the case where you cannot avoid a large PR, don't hesitate to ask several reviewers to organize themselves, or even to carry out the review together, reviewers and author.
+>
 > For large PRs that are bound to evolve over time, keeping _corrections_ during review in separate _commits_ helps reviewers.
 In the case of multiple reviews by the same person, this can save full re-review (ask for help if necessary):